aellas/Runescape-Name-Checker/README.md

 # RSN Checker
 <strong>RS Name Checker</strong> is a python script with a GUI that allows you to search for a username and see if it's still available.<br />
-You can use either OSRS /OR RS3 Hiscores /OR RunePixels, you can choose which ever you like.<br /> The GUI will hang and become unresponsive when searching for a large amount of usernames, this is normal, give it time.
+You can use either OSRS /OR RS3 Hiscores /OR RunePixels, you can choose which ever you like.<br />
 <br />

 ![alt text](https://github.com/Arrayem/Runescape-Name-Checker/blob/main/images/Single_Search.png?raw=true) ![alt text](https://github.com/Arrayem/Runescape-Name-Checker/blob/main/images/Multi_Search.png?raw=true)